tbela99/css-parser/README.md

 | bootstrap-4.css - 200078 bytes | 153616 bytes | 144716 bytes |
 | bootstrap-5.css - 205481 bytes | 159987 bytes | 150964 bytes |

+On the complete benchmark suite, css-parser generated a total output size of 2,072,973 bytes, compared to 2,494,113 bytes for Lightning CSS and larger outputs for all other tested minifiers.
+While some tools prioritize raw execution speed, css-parser focuses on maximizing compression while preserving stylesheet semantics, resulting in consistently smaller production bundles.

 ## Playground